Conference Logo

 NCER Overview

-The National Conference on Ecosystem Restoration (NCER) is an interdisciplinary conference on ecosystem restoration presenting state-of-the art science and engineering, planning and policy in a partnership environment.
-NCER brings together decision-makers, scientists, engineers, policy makers, planners, and partners representing government, industry, NGOs, Tribes, academia, and a variety of entities actively involved in ecosystem restoration.
+The National Conference on Ecosystem Restoration (NCER) is an interdisciplinary conference on ecosystem restoration presenting state-of-the-art science and engineering, planning and policy in a partnership environment.
+NCER brought together decision-makers, scientists, engineers, policy makers, planners, and partners representing government, industry, NGOs, Tribes, academia, and a variety of entities actively involved in ecosystem restoration.

-NCER 2026 will feature three days of keynote speakers, panel discussions, and presentations focused on multi-scale restoration efforts in terrestrial and aquatic ecosystems across the country.
-The conference kicks off with a welcome session, highlighting large-scale restoration initiatives in the region, including those connected to the Platte and Missouri Rivers.
-In 2026, the NCER theme will focus on the “Return on Investment” in ecosystem restoration for the nation and how that return can guide future planning, funding, and implementation.
+NCER 2026 featured three days of keynote speakers, panel discussions, and presentations focused on multi-scale restoration efforts in terrestrial and aquatic ecosystems across the country.
+The conference kicked off with a welcome session, highlighting large-scale restoration initiatives in the region, including those connected to the Platte and Missouri Rivers.
+The 2026 NCER theme focused on the “Return on Investment” in ecosystem restoration for the nation and how that return could guide future planning, funding, and implementation.

-Over the following days, plenary and concurrent sessions will delve into major river and aquatic ecosystems, showcasing some of the nation's most significant and well-known restoration projects.
-These sessions will feature in-depth discussions on bold ideas and the inner workings of large-scale aquatic restoration programs.
-In addition to aquatic restoration, sessions will cover terrestrial ecosystems, decision-making processes, funding strategies, and project prioritization.
-The conference will also explore themes of change, adaptation, and the future of restoration, fostering fresh ideas through interactive discussions and interdisciplinary dialogue.
-Attendees will gain valuable insights into restoration challenges, lessons learned, and emerging opportunities.
+Over the following days, plenary and concurrent sessions delved into major river and aquatic ecosystems, showcasing some of the nation's most significant and well-known restoration projects.
+These sessions featured in-depth discussions on bold ideas and the inner workings of large-scale aquatic restoration programs.
+In addition to aquatic restoration, sessions covered terrestrial ecosystems, decision-making processes, funding strategies, and project prioritization.
+The conference also explored themes of change, adaptation, and the future of restoration, fostering fresh ideas through interactive discussions and interdisciplinary dialogue.
+Attendees gained valuable insights into restoration challenges, lessons learned, and emerging opportunities.

-A premier gathering of ecosystem restoration professionals from across the country, NCER is a collaborative effort, and we invite you to join us at the 2026 conference.
+A premier gathering of ecosystem restoration professionals from across the country, NCER is a collaborative effort, and we invite you to join us at the next conference!

 Why Omaha?